Being a mom changes you. And your friendships.

 But I also experienced a deep and profound feeling of loss, because in that moment I knew our friendship was over.
 Not because either of us would intentionally or immediately cut one another off, but because I knew, like she would soon know, that eventually her baby would override the activities we’d built our friendship on, like spontaneous nights out, going for weekends away together, meeting up to compare notes from our sex lives over wine after work and sporadic long conversations on the phone about our respective relationship woes.

 Despite every good intention you may have as an expecting mother, once your child comes into the world and you are its only source of food, 24 hours a day, seven days a week, friendships are going to take a backseat.
 And however badly you may think you’re going to be different and keep your pre-baby lifestyle, it’s simply not feasible.
-Mommy blogger Christine Skoutelas wrote of this very challenge in her popular Huffington Post article last year, Once We Become Parents We Don’t Want to Hang Out With You Anymore.
+Mommy blogger Christine Skoutelas wrote of this very challenge in her popular Huffington Post article in 2014; Once We Become Parents We Don’t Want to Hang Out With You Anymore.

 “No parent wants to deal with a kid who is dehydrated, has low blood sugar, is exhausted or has sh*t his or her pants…This means that the noon lunch dates, 4pm coffee dates or dinners out at any time are really, really hard to swing…Even if it works out okay, it leaves us exhausted because it gives us a heart attack worrying whether our selfish choice will result in having to calm our child who is screaming bloody murder and/or having to clean urine or faeces off of a public bench.”